Bordered Heegaard Floer homology: Invariance and pairing: Gluing results for holomorphic combs

 Let $q_1\in P_2$ and $q_2\in P_1$ be the top and bottom punctures, respectively, on one of the split components of~$\biSource$.
 Then, for generic $J$, there is a smeared neighborhood~$U$ of $(u,v)$ in $\ocM^B(\x,\y\semico\Source\semico P)$ so that the evaluation map $\widebar{\ev}_{q_1,q_2}\co U\to\RR_+$ is proper near~$0$ and odd degree near~$0$. \end{proposition} \begin{proof} To see the $\widebar{\ev}$ is proper near~$0$ on~$U$, note that $\widebar{\ev}_{q_1,q_2}$ is clearly proper on the closure $\widebar{U}$ of~$U$.
 By examining the topology of $\Source$, we see that $\widebar{U} \setminus U$ is mapped to strictly positive values by $\widebar{\ev}_{q_1,q_2}$.

-Let the split components of $\biSource$ be $\biSource_i$, for $i = 1,\dots,N$.
+Let the split components of $\biSource$ be $\biSource_i$ for $i = 1,\dots,N$.
 For notational convenience, we will assume that $\biSource$ has no trivial strips, so that the only parts of $P$ are $P_1$ and~$P_2$.
 Let $P'$ be the partition~$P$ with $P_2$ split into the discrete partition; that is, $P'$ has $N+1$ parts, one of which is $P_1$ and all others consisting of a single puncture.
-We will show that there is a smeared neighborhood $U'$ of $(u,v)$ in $\ocM^B(\x,\y\semico\Source\semico P')$ so that the evaluation map $\widebar{\ev} \co U' \longrightarrow\RR_+^N$ is odd degree near~$0$ in the sense of Definition~\ref{def:OddDegree}.
+We will show that there is a smeared neighborhood $U'$ of $(u,v)$ in $\ocM^B(\x,\y\semico\Source\semico P')$ so that the evaluation map $\widebar{\ev} \co U' \to\RR_+^N$ is odd degree near~$0$ in the sense of Definition~\ref{def:OddDegree}.
 (We see that $\widebar{\ev}$ is proper near~$0$ as before.)
 This suffices, since for generic~$J$, the map $\ev$ from $\cM^B(\x,\y\semico\Source\semico P')$ is transverse to the diagonal in $(0,\infty)^N$ by Proposition~\ref{prop:transversality}.

 By Proposition~\ref{prop:gluing_height_1_comb}, we can make a smeared neighborhood~$U$ of $(u,v)$ inside $\ocM^B(\x,\y\semico\Source\semico P')$ into a stratified space of a particularly nice kind; in particular, the union of the top two strata is an $N$-manifold with boundary.
 The codimension~1 strata of~$U$ (of dimension $N-1$) consist of simple holomorphic combs $(u',v')$, where $v'$ is a split curve with no more than $N$ split components.
-Higher codimension strata of~$U$ are more complicated one-story holomorphic combs.
+Higher codimension strata of~$U$ are more complicated height $1$ holomorphic combs.

-Let us call such a neighborhood inside an $N$-dimensional compactified moduli space~$\ocM^B(\x,\y\semico\Source\semico P')$ a \emph{split neighborhood}: namely, a split neighborhood is an open set containing the entire stratum of simple combs $(u,v)$, where $v$ is a split curve with $N$ split components, with all bottom punctures of~$v$ belonging to the same part of~$P'$ and all top punctures belonging to different parts.
+We call such a neighborhood in an $N$-dimensional compactified moduli space $\ocM^B(\x,\y\semico\Source\semico P')$ a \emph{split neighborhood}: namely, a split neighborhood is an open set containing the entire stratum of simple combs $(u,v)$, where $v$ is a split curve with $N$ split components, with all bottom punctures of~$v$ belonging to the same part of~$P'$ and all top punctures belonging to different parts.